opulencephp/docs/cryptography.md

 "bbbba" == "bbbbb";
 ```

 Because of this comparison timing vulnerability, it's important to compare the entire length of the user input against the known value, even if you know they're not equal from the first character.
-Opulence has a wrapper function around **Symfony's** excellent safe string comparison function:

 ```php
 echo $stringUtility->isEqual("aaaaa", "bbbbb"); // 0